Shawnyeungcf/nestjs-stater/README.md

 5. `yarn build`
 6. `yarn start:prod`// start the server

-*Should better setup a startup shell script to help automate the steps above.
+*Should better setup a startup shell script to help automate the steps above(`2-6`).

 ## License